Home

 Contracts for Difference - CFDs

-Contracts for difference (CFDs) are offered on a wide range of securities, although most traders stick to shares.
-CFDs are a leveraged bet on the movement of the underlying security.
-Here I refer to shares as the security.
+Contracts for difference (CFDs) are offered on a wide range of securities, although most traders stick to stocks.

-Contracts for difference provide investors with the all the benefits and risks of owning a share without actually owning it.
+Contracts for difference provide investors with all the benefits and risks of owning a share without actually owning it.
+Makes sense?

-The contract does not entitle you to physical ownership of the share and you are not entitled to vote at the AGM.
+The contract does not entitle you to actual ownership of the stock and you are not entitled to vote at the AGM.

 Contracts for difference allow you to bet on the price of the share going down, that is going 'short', as well as taking a 'long' position by betting on the price going up.